Yan Zhenqing — An Honest Politician, A Brave General, and A Great Calligrapher

 When another army initiated another rebel war, Yan Zhenqing was framed and sent to the rebel army alone to "persuade" them to stop fighting.

-Many people tried to stop this because everyone knew that the rebel army leader hated Yan Zhenqing very much.
+Many people tried to stop this because everyone knew that the rebel army leader hated Yan Zhenqing.

-But the person that set up this trap had successfully persuaded the emperor to command Yan Zhenqing to go.
+However, the person who set up this trap had successfully persuaded the emperor to command Yan Zhenqing to go.

 Yan Zhenqing was 74 years old at that time.